Codeus-Community/ai-simple-console-chat/README.md

 Implement a command-line chat application that communicates with the AI API.
 You'll need to complete the missing methods in `client.py` and `app.py` following the provided TODO instructions.

+## Branches:
+- `main` here is the task with small descriptions of what to do
+- `with-more-details` here is present super detailed instructions of what you need to do
+- `completed` here is completed version of the task, use it if you completely stuck

 ## 🎓 Learning Goals

 By completing this task, you will learn: